VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 ## Next steps, in order

-1. **Tackle issue 3** - DB-backup copy I/O. Bounded, prototyped, and it is the only thing still costing production latency.
+1. **Tackle issue 3** - DB-backup copy I/O. Bounded, prototyped, and now
+   demonstrably the constraint that gates raising job limits: the stress test above pinned archive latency at the 60 s client floor and lost 470 completion reports.
 See the section below.
 2. **Watch issue 2** across a few more restarts.
 It needs no code today; what would change that is a herd that approaches the 60 s floor.
 3. **Leave issue 1** unless startup time becomes a complaint.